inspect-js/object-inspect/readme.markdown

 # object-inspect

-inspect objects in node and in the browser
+string representations of objects in node and the browser

 # example